mehranzand/pulseup/README.md

       - 7070:7070
 ```

-This configuration achieves the same setup as the Docker command above, allowing you to manage your puleUp instance in a more structured manner with Docker Compose.
+This configuration achieves the same setup as the Docker command above, allowing you to manage your pulseUp instance in a more structured manner with Docker Compose.